 On a visit with my mom recently, we reminisced about this dish and prepared it together, exploring the various traditions and techniques associated with this well-known dish.
-She recalled how she used to make it for us in Tehran using good quality lamb meat with a thin layer of fat.
-She very specifically used an aromatic and flavorful oil called Roghan Kermanshahi, which is a type of sheep or beef lard from the city of Kermanshah.
+She recalled how she used to make it for us in Tehran using good-quality lamb meat with a thin layer of fat.
+She very specifically used an aromatic and flavorful oil called Roghan Kermanshahi, which is a type of sheep or beef ghee from the city of Kermanshah.

 As you might expect, it’s hard to find Roghan Kermanshahi in the suburbs of Chicago, so we opted to use European style butter in its place.
 With a good quality cut of beef (with some marbling), and a flavorful Italian tomato paste, the result was simply divine!

 It never ceases to amaze me how a familiar flavor or scent can stir up so many emotions, memories, and thoughts.
 My aunt Azar made the world’s best Lubia Polo!

 - 1 onion, diced

 - 1 teaspoon turmeric

 - 4 cups fresh green beans, (150 g) cut into 1 inch pieces

 - 1 pound stewing beef or lamb (450 g) cubed, about 1 inch pieces

 - 2 teaspoons salt

 - 4 tablespoons fresh lemon juice